People with the following medical conditions are at greater risk of severe flu:

 Most people with the flu have a mild illness and do not need medical care.
 However, if are in a medically at-risk group, have flu symptoms (e.g. fever, cough, body aches, headache and fatigue) and are very sick or worried about your illness, contact your local doctor immediately.
 Specific antiviral medicines for flu infections are available but these should be started within 48 hours of symptoms starting.

-A range of influenza resources are available to download or order through the Better Health Centre.
+influenza resources are available to download or order through the Better Health Centre.